-I love working with rope in many capacities.
+I love working with rope in many capacities, and am comfortable working at heights.

 I have my IRATA Level 1 (Rope Access, Feb 2018), and Working at Heights qualification.
 I’m regularly involved in different types of rigging checks and rope access, and of course have a suitable harness and key equipment.

-I raced 20,000 miles (half way around the world) with Clipper, on a 70 ft racing yacht, for 5 months.
+I sailed with Clipper, on a 70 ft racing yacht, for 5 months.
 One of my roles during this time was the rigging and sail repairs, and I’d spend a lot of my time hanging from the main mast under significant weather conditions.

-I currently live on a much smaller 38ft wooden sail boat, in central Wellington Harbour.
+I currently live on a much smaller 38ft wooden sail boat, in central Wellington.
 This carries all the usual details you’d expect from living aboard an old wooden boat.

 I’ve been involved in two ‘Temple’ builds, for the Kiwiburn festival (the NZ local version of Burning Man).
-This involved tying together many bamboo and pine board elements for 15 meter high structures, with hundreds of meters of natural fibre rope.
+This involved tying together many bamboo and pine board elements for 15 meter high structures, with over 1km of natural fibre rope.
 This was all so that 1,500 attendees could spend time in the temple structures throughout the festival, and then it could be burnt cleanly on the last day of the festival event.

 I’ve also been a long term practitioner of Shibari and other Western Rigging.
 Attending workshops with trainers from around the world.
 Using jute, cotton, and other synthetic fibres in many ways, both structurally and artistically.